-It is legacy method to access internet service using public switched telephone network.
+It is a legacy method to access internet service using a public switched telephone network.
 The DTE uses an attached modem to send and receive internet protocol packets.
-So, it is limited to support high speed data rate over LTE technology.
-It is not recommend to use this method for internet access
+So, it is limited to supporting high-speed data rates over LTE technology.
+It is not recommended to use this method for internet access